careerbuilder/CandidateDataServicesDocumentation/FTPIntegrations.md

 ### Overview

-FTP Integrations can be configured for both push and pull types.
+FTP Integrations can be configured for both push and pull FTP and API types.
 The main configuration is a relatively simple json file which manages identifying information of the client, file to field mappings, where to send the information to be uploaded to MyCandidates, and file types.